-Download the latest release
+Download the latest Ringo release

 This is the recommended and straight forward way to install Ringo.
-Download the latest release from the download page.
-For convinience, you should add the
+Download the latest precompiled release from the

 /bin directory to the